Losant/losant-docs/docs/mqtt/overview.md

 #### Publishing Device State

 A [device state](/devices/state) is likely the most commonly published message.
 When thinking in terms of sensor data, the device state is typically the value of one or more sensors.
+Note that the `time` property is optional, but that [reporting a time with state](/devices/state/#including-timestamps) can be beneficial depending on your use case.

 ###### Topic